fr1ed-chesse/screw-high-quality-hyprcursor/README.md

 # screw-high-quality-hyprcursor

-use it all you want, altho currently broken (trying to fix it)
+use it all you want
+steal it, i dont mind
+took me a few hours to make

+SCREW YOUR HIGH QUALITY CURSORS!!!